js402/cate/README.md

 ## 🔧 What's Under the Hood

-CATE combines several technologies to deliver its features:
+cate combines several technologies to deliver its features:

 - **Core Logic**: The main backend service and LLM Gateway, built in **Go**, provides the primary API and orchestration.
 - **User Interface**: Dashboards and user interactions are handled by a **React** frontend.